NOTE: I have moved my practice to downtown Weaverville as of 09/01/2018. See Contact Info below.

 Trauma is embedded in the 'emotional' side of the brain, and the bi-lateral stimulation of EMDR helps the 'logical' side of the brain affect the memory of the trauma.
 It essentially takes the emotions out of the memories.
 You will still remember what happened, but the memory will no longer be so painful...it will become 'just' a fact about your life.

 Here's a video report by CBS News on EMDR and how it can help even multiple traumas.
 Note: in the video, you'll see lights, headphones and tappers being used.
 In actual practice, only one method is needed.
 I use tappers or lead eye movements with my hands.

 In addition to EMDR, I also use solution-focused therapy, and --for those that like to think outside the box--Hypnotherapy.
 If you want to change habits such as smoking, over-eating, or get rid of a fear of flying, hypnotherapy can be an enjoyable way to support those changes.

 No matter what type of therapy we decide to use, my goal is to help you uncover your true potential and lead a life that you actually enjoy.

 I'm a highly interactive therapist, not a head-nodder.
 When feedback is appropriate, I give it.
 To get a sense of my interactive style, visit my blog at TheDigitalTherapist

 ( http://thedigitaltherapist.blogspot.com )

 If you're looking for extra support and guidance through a challenging situation or you're just ready to move in a new direction in your life, I look forward to working with you to achieve your goals.
-You can call me at 828-536-9898 (cell phone) or email to set up a phone consultation, to see if we will work well together.
-I'm a member of The War Within program for veterans, and welcome the opportunity to be of service to help those who have served our country.
+You can call me at 828-536-9898 (cell phone) or email to set up a phone call to see if we will work well together.